wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 **M:**&ensp;Examine the motion of change and you will see.
 What can change while you do not change can be said to be independent of you.
 But what is changeless must be one with whatever else is changeless.
-For duälity implies interaction and interaction means change.
+For duality implies interaction and interaction means change.
 In other words, the absolutely material and the absolutely spiritual, the totally objective and the totally subjective are identical both in substance and essence.

 **Q:**&ensp;Like in a three-dimensional picture, the light forms its own screen.